 Overpronation isn’t an injury due to walking or running, but it can lead to one if you try to over correct it.
-One way to help fix the issue before it results in an injury is to find the right shoes to best fit your feet.
+One way to help fix the issue before it results in an injury is to find the right shoes for foot pain to best fit your feet.

 Pronation helps to absorb the shock of your gait and adapt to uneven surfaces of the pavement or road.
 If some areas of your body hurt after spending time out walking or running, it could be due to a chain of events that take place due to overpronation.